microsoft/api-guidelines/graph/patterns/change-tracking.md

 ## Problem
 ---------

-API consumers require an efficient way to keep data in sync with Microsoft Graph, and the API design should not allow for continuous polling as it'd be costly and wouldn't guarantee data integrity.
+API consumers require an efficient way to keep data in sync with Microsoft Graph, and the API design should be optimized to avoid polling as it is costly for consumers and producers alike as well as wouldn't guarantee data integrity.

 ## Solution
 --------